The Geometry of Superposition

 for all 2s2s-sparse vectors xx and some δ<21\delta < \sqrt{2} - 1.
 Then the L1L^1-minimization problem minh1\min \|h\|_1 subject to Wh=WxWh = Wx recovers xx exactly.

-The restricted isometry property connects to the packing geometry.
-A matrix satisfies RIP of order ss if every submatrix of ss columns is nearly an isometry, i.e. the columns are nearly orthogonal.
-The Johnson-Lindenstrauss lemma guarantees random matrices satisfy RIP with high probability.
+RIP is the same packing condition in disguise.
+A matrix has RIP of order ss when every choice of ss columns is nearly an isometry, which is exactly the almost-orthogonality from before, and the Johnson-Lindenstrauss lemma guarantees random matrices satisfy it with high probability.

 pμ2lognp \lesssim \frac{\mu^{-2}}{\log n}